RicardoCoutinho/PLOG/README.md

 # PLOG
+The following projects were developed for the logic programming class of PLOG in the Faculty of Engineering and University of Porto(FEUP).

+The first project's purpose is to learn the basics of PROLOG while using a declarative paradigm.

+The second project's purpose is to learn and make use of PROLOG's logic contraint programming capability.

+## Collaborators

+Eduardo Fernandes and
+Ricardo Coutinho.

+## License
+MIT

-#### Project 1
+## Project 1
 The Pushee Pieces board-game developed in PROLOG programming language and playable via terminal/console.

-This game was developed for the logic programming class of PLOG in the Faculty of Engineering and University of Porto(FEUP).

 ##### Dependencies
 - SICStus 4.3.0